Read about activities taking place in the Centre for Development Informatics.

 New digital economy papers

-Two papers have been published as part of the "Development Implications of Digital Economies" research network, funded by UK ESRC
+New papers published as part of the "Development Implications of Digital Economies" research network, funded by UK ESRC, include:

 "ICT4D North" inaugural workshop

 The inaugural workshop of “ICT4D North” – a network of researchers in North-of-England universities working on digital technologies/data and international development – was held on Friday 23 June 2017.
 The workshop was co-sponsored by Manchester’s Centre for Development Informatics and Sheffield’s Digital Technologies, Data and Innovation group.

 The network has over 80 members of whom 25 participated in the workshop, with concentrations at the universities of Manchester and Sheffield and other members drawn from Liverpool, Lancaster, UCLAN, Salford, MMU, Bolton and Sheffield Hallam universities.